Eliav2/react-xarrows/README.md

 ## Properties

-this documentation is examples driven.
+This documentation is examples driven.\
+The examples is sorted from the most common use case to the most custom one.

 #### 'start' and 'end'